boilerrobotics/inscription/README.md

 # Inscription

-Knowledge center for Boiler Robotics club.
+Inscription is the knowledge center for Boiler Robotics club.
 It is powered by [Jupyter-Book](https://jupyterbook.org/en/stable/intro.html).
 The book is hosted by Github page and can be accessed by this [link](https://boilerrobotics.github.io/insctiption/)